Skip to main content

 Termination Protections

-Employees enjoy certain protections against termination.
-Employment contracts may be terminated by mutual agreement, performance, expiry, frustration, or breach, and with appropriate notice.
-Employees who believe they have been unfairly dismissed can appeal to the Singapore Minister for Manpower.
-Independent contractors, however, typically lack such protections; their contracts usually include a termination clause that specifies a relatively short notice period.
+Employees enjoy certain protections against wrongful dismissal.
+Employment contracts may be terminated by mutual agreement, expiry, frustration, breach, misconduct, or with notice.
+Employees who believe they have been wrongfully dismissed may pursue claims through the Tripartite Alliance for Dispute Management and the Employment Claims Tribunals.
+Independent contractors typically rely on the termination provisions in their contracts.

 Tax Obligations

-Employers must make contributions to the Central Provident Fund (CPF) for employees who are Singapore citizens or permanent residents.
-Employees are taxed on their total employment income, with no deductions allowed for personal expenses.
-In contrast, independent contractors can deduct business-related expenses, allowing them to offset these costs against their income and reduce their tax liabilities.
+Employers must make contributions to the Central Provident Fund (CPF) for employees who are Singapore citizens or permanent residents, subject to CPF rules.
+Employees are taxed on their employment income according to Singapore tax rules.
+In contrast, independent contractors are generally taxed as self-employed persons and may be able to deduct allowable business expenses.

 Penalties for Misclassifying Employees